-Registration on the FSPR is not a licence or an endorsement by the FMA.
+Registration on the FSPR is not a licence or an endorsement by the Financial Markets Authority.

-Depending on the nature of the financial services offered by the registered entity in New Zealand, it may also need to obtain a market services licence.
+Depending on the nature of the financial services offered by the registered entity in New Zealand, it may also need to be authorised or obtain a market services licence.